 I want to share an example of how a lack of self-trust showed up in my past relationship.

 One of the hardest lessons I had to learn was, how to trust myself.
-In my past relationship I expressed a lack of self-trust and once I unmuted my voice and trusted my feelings more I was able to reclaim the courage I needed to do what was right for me.
+In my past relationship, I expressed a lack of self-trust and once I unmuted my voice and trusted my feelings more I was able to reclaim the courage I needed to do what was right for me.

 You can’t explore a lack of self-trust without addressing self-doubt.
 At some point when we were growing up, we develop this doubt about our decision making.
 I know as children we are taught to rely on the authority of others to tell us what to do, and who we are.
-For some of us that’s where the seed of self-doubt was planted.
+For some of us, that’s where the seed of self-doubt was planted.
 Some children rebelled against that (like my sister) and some us were obedient(like myself) which followed into my relationships as an adult.

-We are rarely encouraged to recognized our own authority in deciding what works and doesn't work, what feels right and what doesn’t.
+We are rarely encouraged to recognize our own authority in deciding what works and doesn't work, what feels right and what doesn’t.
 I truly believe not having that freedom hinders our ability to trust ourselves more and instead we replaced self-trust with self-doubt.

-How I've observed self-trust in others:
+How I've observed a lack of self-trust in others:

 The more I work with women in unsatisfied relationships, I notice how easily they trust their significant other; even when the trust has been broken over and over with no action taken to create a sense of security around things changing for the better.

 When a situation happens and a negative emotion is triggered, they express their feelings but it’s minimized by phrases like these...